 The Process of Getting Implant Supported Dentures: The Procedure

 Before we can begin the actual procedure, we will need to examine your gums to ensure you do not have any gum disease that needs to be addressed.
 If you do, we will treat it first.
 Next, we will take X-rays to determine the density of your jawbone and if it is sufficient for supporting the implants.
 Typically it will be, since these implants are shorter than traditional ones.
 We will then take an impression or mold of your mouth along with measurements.
 This information will be sent to the lab so they can create your new set of false teeth to our exact specifications.

 When it is time for the implant procedure, we will have you come back in and numb your gums and provide you with anesthesia.
 Typically, we will then place four small implants under your gum line.
 These implants will serve as anchors that your new set of teeth can attach to.
 Once they are firmly in place, we can snap in your dentures.
 These implants are an alternative to simply hoping your dentures stay in place or using adhesive to ensure they do.
 With implants to secure to, your teeth will not fall out, even if you are going on a run or eating pizza.
 For more information, call our Tucson, AZ dental office at 520-365-0559.

-Check out what others are saying about our implant supported denture services on Yelp: Implant Supported Dentures Tucson
+Check out what others are saying about our implant supported denture services on Google: Implant Supported Dentures Tucson

 Frequently Asked Questions About Implant Supported Dentures